PostgREST/postgrest-docs/schema_structure.rst

 Insertion on views with complex `rules <https://www.postgresql.org/docs/current/sql-createrule.html>`_ might not work out of the box with PostgREST.
 It's recommended that you `use triggers instead of rules <https://wiki.postgresql.org/wiki/Don%27t_Do_This#Don.27t_use_rules>`_.
-If you want to keep using rules, a workaround is to wrap the view insertion in a stored procedure and call it through the :ref:`s_procs` interface.
+If you want to keep using rules, a workaround is to wrap the view insertion in a function and call it through the :ref:`s_functions` interface.
 For more details, see this `github issue <https://github.com/PostgREST/postgrest/issues/1283>`_.